AI app development is the future. Here, we bring you 7 tips that'll help you make it happen.

 In that case, it’s hard to understand their decisions.

-And that’s a significant problem for AI integration.
+And that’s a significant problem when developing an AI app.

-After all, would you put code you don’t understand in your product?
+After all, would you put code you don’t understand in your app?

 Of course, you wouldn’t.